lsst-dm/dm_dev_guide/processes/decision_process.rst

 It's a good idea to contact any affected parties you *do* know about before starting this process to check that your resolution is sensible.
 Your institutional technical manager is always affected, as she or he is responsible for tracking your work schedule.
 If you are proposing work for others, they are obviously affected.
-Your institutional scientist, the DM System Architect (K-T Lim), the Interface Scientist (Gregory Dubois-Felsmann), the Project Engineer (K-T Lim) and the Project Scientist (Mario Juric) are also valuable resources for determining affected parties.
+Your institutional scientist, the DM System Architect, the Interface Scientist, and the Project Scientist are also valuable resources for determining affected parties.

 The purpose of an RFC is to inform others about the existence and content of the proposed decision and implementation in order to allow them to evaluate its impact, comment on it, refine it if necessary, and agree (implicitly or explicitly) or object (explicitly) to its execution.